DiogoNeves/reddit-outreach/README.md

 # Reddit Outreach

 A simple tool to find Reddit posts that would benefit from sharing a specific YouTube video.

+> This was a day hack and still needs cleaning up (especially organizing the files), but works!

 ## Features